CGAL/cgal-web/_posts/2025-12-31-Frechet_distance.md

 this package guarantees the correctness of the result, provided functions are called using a kernel offering filtered predicates or exact predicates, such as provided by the kernel <code>CGAL::Exact_predicates_and_inexact_constructions_kernel</code>.</p>

-<p>The implementation is based on a series of state-of-the-art papers by Bringmann et al. [2, 3],
+<p>The implementation is based on state-of-the-art papers by Bringmann et al. [2, 3],
-which significantly improved on previous state of the art.
-Furthermore, the algorithm is not concerned by the curse of dimensionality.
-We refer to the papers themselves for a very detailed practical analysis.</p>
+which significantly improved on previous research.
+Furthermore, the algorithm is not affected by the curse of dimensionality; we refer to the papers themselves for a very detailed practical analysis.</p>

 <h3>Status</h3>